Florence, Italy

 When we asked people living in Florence about club and activities where newcomers can meet others, they responded:

 "Expats in Florence often join clubs and activities such as language exchange groups, cooking classes, and wine tasting events.
 Expats can also meet people by attending local festivals, joining a gym or sports team, or volunteering with a local organization.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," remarked one expat who made the move to Florence.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," remarked one expat living in Florence, Italy.

 What should I bring when moving to Florence?